lightning/bolts/02-peer-protocol.md

 unilateral close, allows them to access their funds immediately and can be negotiated with lower fees.

-Closing happens in 2 stages: 1) one side indicates it wants to clear the channel (and thus will accept no new HTLCs) 2) once all HTLCs are resolved, the final channel close negotiation begins.
+Closing happens in two stages: 1) one side indicates it wants to clear the channel (and thus will accept no new HTLCs) 2) once all HTLCs are resolved, the final channel close negotiation begins.